Continuity properties of measurable group cohomology: Abstract

 First, we prove that for target modules that are Fr\'echet spaces, the cohomology groups agree with those defined using continuous cocycles, and hence they vanish in positive degrees when the acting group is compact.
 Using this, we then show that for Fr\'echet, discrete or toral modules the cohomology groups are continuous under forming inverse limits of compact base groups, and also under forming direct limits of discrete target modules.

 Lastly, these results together enable us to establish various circumstances under which the measurable-cochains cohomology groups coincide with others defined using sheaves on a semi-simplicial space associated to the underlying group, or sheaves on a classifying space for that group.
-We also prove in some cases that the natural quotient topologies on the measurable-cochains cohomology groups are Hausdorff. \keywords{topological group cohomology \and locally compact groups \and direct limits \and inverse limits \and comparison theorems} \subclass{20J06 \and 22C05 \and 18G99 \and 37A99}
+We also prove in some cases that the natural quotient topologies on the measurable-cochains cohomology groups are Hausdorff. \subclass{20J06 \and 22C05 \and 18G99 \and 37A99}